 Try setting a weekly reminder to add something new to your Google My Business profile and then check your engagement monthly to see what’s working!
 You will get a round-up for the end of the month sent to you showing the number of search views and the number of map views for your listing.
 These items and more can be found under the Insights tab in your Google My Business dashboard.

-If you want to grab our 3 Steps to Boost Your Local SEO Cheatsheet, just fill out the form below:
+You may also want to grab our 3 Steps to Boost Your Local SEO Cheatsheet.